This set of Embedded Systems Multiple Choice Questions & Answers (MCQs) focuses on “DRAM”.

 c) Flash memory

 Explanation: Both SRAM and DRAM are volatile memories and flash memory and EPROM are non-volatile memories.
-DRAM has storage element as a capacitor whose charge loses gradually thereby losing data.
+DRAM has a storage element as a capacitor whose charge loses gradually thereby losing data.

 9. Which of the following is the main factor which determines the memory capacity?